Comparing the Yamaha R1, R3, R6, R7 and R9 - See Specs, Horsepower, and More (2025 Update)

 Over the years, Yamaha released a number of motorcycles in the series - all designed to improve certain characteristics from the previous iteration or to fill a gap in the market.
 And though there are certainly differences between the bikes, it’s clear when there’s an “R” in the name, that the bike will be synonymous for an above average experience.

-Let’s start with the key specs for some of the most popular models in the series: the R1, R3, R6, and R7.
-We’ll also break down the types of riders that each bike is a good fit for.
+Let’s start with the key specs for some of the most popular models in the series: the R1, R3, R6, R7, and the upcoming R9.
+We’ll also break down the types of riders that each bike is a good fit for and touch on what changes we can expect for the model year 2025.

 Yamaha R1: An Introduction to a Legend